 This section outlines four key debates currently underpinning social protection programming: targeting, graduation, dependency and fiscal prudence.
 The two conceptual debates underpinning the World Bank's Social Risk Management (SRM) framework and Devereux and Sabates-Wheeler (2004) 'transformative social protection' framework feed into choices in the intervention design (universal and targeting provision).
-There are two leading schools of thought concerning thescope of social protection.
+There are two leading schools of thought concerning the scope of social protection.
 Universalism argues that each person, merely being a citizen, should be entitled to benefits from social protection programmes.
-Such a policy would avoid means testing and conditionalities.
-However, the developing any in countries, resources available for the provision of social protection is limited, and hence there is a need to target resources carefully, with universal transfer programmes being argued to be unaffordable in most developing countries (Slater & McCord, 2009).
+Such a policy would avoid means testing and any conditionalities.
+However, in the developing countries, resources available for the provision of social protection is limited, and hence there is a need to target resources carefully, with universal transfer programmes being argued to be unaffordable in most developing countries (Slater & McCord, 2009).

-Pauw and Mncube(2007) distinguish five alternative methods that epitomise targeting in social protection discourse, namely:
+Pauw and Mncube (2007) distinguish five alternative methods that epitomise targeting in social protection discourse, namely: